tyleha/beneathdata/content/4 - Email Data.md

 A similar but slightly different story.
 You can totally see my wakeup time gradually slide earlier and earlier.
 A lot fewer post-midnight emails...ah, the joys of getting older.

+You can find the all the code used so far as a Gist [**here**](https://gist.github.com/tylerhartley/77580530af2411ebe4a9).

 <br>
 ## Step 3: Go further

-There's a million more things we can learn from this dataset.
+I'd say we accomplished what we set out to do withour emails.
+But there's a million more things we can learn from this dataset.
 Let's try a couple quick ones.

 ### Monthly distinct contacts